Munich travel guide

 This charming Bavarian city is a popular tourist destination, not only for its famed Oktoberfest Festival, but also because it is a unique destination, with a distinct character that sets it apart from the rest of Germany.

-A charming combination of old world allure and modern flair, the city boasts numerous attractions, including some wonderful museums, such as the BMW Museum, Deutsches Museum, Museum Brandhorst, the City Museum of Munich and the National Bavarian Museum, to name a few.
-Head to Marienplatz to see some historic buildings and marvel at the uniquely German architecture; visit Olympia Park and eat lunch in the revolving restaurant from the adjacent observation tower to enjoy breathtaking views over the city; head to the Englischer Garten in Schwabing to relax and unwind in the picturesque gardens, and visit Munich's second biggest beer garden.
+A quaint combination of old world allure and modern flair, the city boasts numerous attractions, including some wonderful museums, such as the BMW Museum, Deutsches Museum, Museum Brandhorst, the City Museum of Munich and the National Bavarian Museum, to name a few.
+Head to Marienplatz to see some historic buildings and marvel at the uniquely German architecture; visit Olympia Park and eat lunch in the revolving restaurant from the adjacent observation tower to enjoy breath-taking views over the city; head to the Englischer Garten in Schwabing to relax and unwind in the picturesque gardens, and visit Munich's second biggest beer garden.
 For travellers looking for a bit more adventure, Munich is also the gateway to the Bavarian Alps and sport enthusiasts from near and far flock here each winter.

 The name Berchtesgaden is most closely associated with Adolf